 Iowa’s economic success depends largely on our ability to enhance international connectivity to compete in the global marketplace.
 This includes increasing exports, facilitating foreign direct investment, and attracting top talent.

+But the current system impedes growth on all fronts.
 Potential trading partners cannot visit the U.S. — or establish branch offices — because of restrictive visa policies.
 Potential investors are stymied by lack of visas or overly restrictive interpretations of the few visas categories available.
 Talented students educated at Iowa’s universities — including coveted “STEM” graduates — leave because of a random H-1B visa “cap” and painfully long waiting lines for legal residence.

 Entrepreneurship is another key element of a healthy economy, and immigrants have proved to be highly entrepreneurial.
 A recent study by the National Foundation for American Policy found that almost half of the top 50 venture-backed U.S. companies had at least one immigrant founder.
 An immigrant-founded venture-backed company creates, on average, 150 jobs.